A program of the U.S. Chamber of Commerce Foundation

-I am an active duty Air Force military spouse.
+I am an active-duty Air Force military spouse.
 I am passionate about K-12 education policy, as well as policies at the state, national, and installation level that help military spouses more fully participate in the workforce.
-I feel very fortunate that my job as policy director for an education policy nonprofit, as well as my roles as chapter lead for the Hiring Our Heroes Military Spouse Professional Network and as a Key Spouse for my husband’s squadron, allow me the opportunity to participate meaningful work that I love.
+I feel very fortunate that my job as policy director for an education policy nonprofit, as well as my roles as chapter lead for the Hiring Our Heroes Military Spouse Professional Network (MSPN) and as a Key Spouse for my husband’s squadron, allow me the opportunity to participate meaningful work that I love.

-What interested you in participating in the Military Spouse Professional Network program through Hiring Our Heroes?
+What interested you in participating in the Hiring Our Heroes MSPN program?

 Like many military spouses, I have struggled at times to see how I was going to be able to maintain a career in my chosen field of public policy.
 That being said, so far I have been able to carry on my career more often than not.
 I have had so many professional advocates and friends who have helped facilitate introductions and make recommendations for me.
-I personally understand the power of referrals and how true the statistic it is that 80% of jobs come from word of mouth recommendations and relationships.
-The Military Spouse Professional Network helps facilitate the kind of professional network and support we all know is critical to maintaining a career, and it does so in a way that is accessible to more military spouses even amidst a sometimes-unpredictable life.
+I personally understand the power of referrals and how true the saying is that 80% of jobs come from word of mouth recommendations and relationships.
+The MSPN helps facilitate the kind of professional network and support we all know is critical to maintaining a career, and it does so in a way that is accessible to more military spouses even amidst a sometimes-unpredictable life.

 Every meeting is a favorite moment of mine.
 That may sound silly, but I look forward to our next monthly chapter meeting from the moment we end our meetings each month.
 Every month, I am humbled and amazed at the breadth of human talent we have among our chapter participants and the level of support, encouragement, and sound professional advice and insight we share with one another.